hard-tender-blade/session-timer.nvim/README.md

 ## Commands

 There are also three commands you can use to control the plugin:
-- `:STSessionStart` – Starts the session.
+- `:STSessionStart` – Starts the session (will automatically kill the previous timer).
 - `:STSessionKill` – Kills the session.
 - `:STSessionTimeLeft` – Displays the time remaining in the current session.